sales@effectrode.com

 by Phil Taylor

-Much has been written about the ‘Les Paul’, the ‘Strat’, Fender and Marshall amps and how these instruments and amplifiers have shaped and defined the sound of music over the decades, but what about the 12AX7 vacuum tube?
-This ubiquitous glass bottle has been employed by practically every American and British amp manufacturer since the early 1950s; it’s the heart and soul of any self-respecting Fender, Laney, HiWatt, Marshall, Boogie or Soldano guitar amplifier.
-In fact, it could be argued that this thermionic device is one of the most versatile tubes ever manufactured and is the cornerstone of electric guitar tone.
-Isn’t about time we gave the 12AX7 some proper appreciation?
-In an effort to rectify (pun intended!) this glaring oversight here’s an article dedicated especially to the 12AX7.
+Much has been written about the ‘Les Paul’, the ‘Strat’, Fender and Marshall amps.
+These guitars and amplifiers radically transformed the musical landscape into something energetic and exciting, something electric!—and right there, at the thermionic nucleus of it all, was the ’12AX7′.
+This ubiquitous vacuum tube was employed by practically every American and British amp manufacturer since the late 1940s; it’s the heart and soul of any self-respecting Fender, Gibson, Vox, Watkins, Laney, HiWatt, Marshall, Boogie or Soldano amplifier and the wave of boutique guitar amps that hit the market more “recently” in the 1990s.
+In fact, it could be argued that this glowing glass bottle of electrons is the most versatile tube ever made and it’s what made rock and roll possible.
+So isn’t it about time we showed the 12AX7 a little appreciation?
+In order to, ahem, forgive the pun, rectify this glaring oversight here’s an article dedicated to the 12AX7—the cornerstone of electric guitar tone!

-The 12AX7 was developed by Radio Corporation of America (RCA) at their Harrison, New Jersey factory.
+The 12AX7 was developed (development number: “A-4522”) by Radio Corporation of America (RCA) at their Harrison, New Jersey factory.
 The factory site has a long and fascinating history in vacuum tube manufacture.
-Edison Light Works had been manufacturing light bulbs on the site since 1882, just six years after Edison perfected the incandescent bulb.
-RCA purchased the plant from Edison Light Works in 1930 and began manufacture of radio tubes, growing the site to cover 9.5 acres with 26 buildings.
-Over the course of its history RCA produced over 3 billion radio tubes from this site with the 12AX7 being released for public sale on 15th September 1947.
-The tube was a joint development project undertaken by RCA, Sylvania and General Electric for the US military.
-At it’s introduction, it was heralded as the first twin-triode device engineered for high gain, low noise applications and its high voltage gain made it popular with tube amplifier enthusiasts.
+Edison Light Works (who eventually became General Electric) had been manufacturing light bulbs there since 1882, just six years after Edison perfected the incandescent bulb.
+RCA purchased the factory from Edison Light Works in 1930.
+Ever innovative and looking to the future, RCA turned the Harrison plant production lines from lightbulb manufacture to radio tubes, growing the site to become a twenty-four building complex covering 650,000 square feet.
+Over the course of its history this factory alone produced over three billion radio tubes.

 edison_lamp_company_factory